 When the small blue sign on Las Virgenes Road announces “scenic route begin,” it isn’t kidding; a cluster of housing developments immediately give way to stunning views of the Santa Monica Mountains.
 As you pass Malibu Creek State Park and Malibu Temple, you’ll slice your way through the isolated canyons.
 Follow the smell of ocean air to Pepperdine’s lush lawn—look out for lounging deer—where you’ll make a right onto the Pacific Coast Highway.

 The rest of the drive features glittery ocean views as the lush coastal mountains meet the turquoise shore.
-Though you could chart a course for the distant Point Mugu cape, the drive turns less dramatic though more remote once you pass the county line.
-We recommended wrapping up at Point Dume, El Matador or Neptune’s Net instead.
+Though you could chart a course for the distant Point Mugu cape, the drive turns less dramatic—though more remote—once you pass the county line.
+We recommended wrapping up at Point Dume or El Matador (open for active recreation only) or Neptune’s Net (open for drive-through only) instead.

 24 miles; 35 minutes

 Within 10 minutes of turning off the freeway, you’ll have climbed over 3,000 feet up Angeles Crest Highway.
 The elevation keeps increasing from there as the highway winds around rocky inclines and recovering burn areas.
 When you reach the Red Box Picnic Area, turn right for easily the most majestic five miles in the county.
-The impossibly narrow road clings to the mountainside as thick evergreen forests sprout out of the rock walls to your right.
+The impossibly narrow road (temporarily closed) clings to the mountainside as thick evergreen forests sprout out of the rock walls to your right.
 Off to your left, every turn presents a different view of the snow-capped San Gabriel Mountains.
-It’s one of the most surreal drives in the LA area, even more so when it wraps up in front of an array of radio towers and the Mountain Wilson Observatory.
+It’s one of the most surreal drives in the L.A. area, even more so when it wraps up in front of an array of radio towers and the Mountain Wilson Observatory (temporarily closed).

 17 miles; 35 minutes